 When Mayer Samuel lost his job at the Appleton Synagogue, the family moved to Milwaukee, where they lived in poverty.
 Ehrich, who was never educated past the third grade, worked shining shoes and as a messenger boy.
 At age 12 he ran away from home, possibly twice.
 Very little is known about these runaway days, except that he planned to go to Galveston, Texas and went by the name Harry White.
 He later re-joined his family in New York City.

-Houdini's real brother, Theo, aka Dash, soon replaced Hyman in the act.
+Houdini's real brother, Theodore, aka Dash, soon replaced Hyman in the act.
 (Hyman continued to perform as "Houdini" well into the 1900s.)
 The brothers performed on the midway at the Columbia Exposition of 1893 alongside another future great, Howard Thurston.
 The following year they were performing in Coney Island when Harry met Wilhelmina Beatrice Rahner, aka Bess, a showgirl in an act called The Floral Sisters.
-After only three weeks’ courtship, Harry and Bess were married -- much to the horror of Bess's strict German Catholic mother, who refused to speak to her daughter or new son-in-law (whom she thought was the devil) for many years.
+After only three weeks’ courtship, Harry and Bess were married -- much to the horror of Bess's strict German Catholic mother, who refused to speak to her daughter or new son-in-law (who she thought was the devil) for many years.

 Despite an engagement at Tony Pastor’s popular vaudeville theater in New York, the couple found little success with their magic act.
 Harry tried to sell his entire show, including his original "Handcuff Act" and Metamorphosis, in 1898.
 There were no buyers.